Welcome to Accounting at NOVA!

 Here are some steps to follow to help you get started!

-If you already have a bachelor's degree, you should review the Virginia Board of Accountancy’s site to review the education requirements.
+If you already have a bachelor's degree, you should review the Virginia Board of Accountancy’s education requirements.
 If you received your bachelor’s degree from outside of the United States or received your bachelor's degree from a non-accredited institution, first, you will need to have your transcript evaluated by an Education Evaluation Firm.

 2. Send your Transcript to NOVA for Evaluation

 Assuming you have already applied to NOVA for admission, you will need to have your previous transcript evaluated.
-This is an important step.
-Most of the upper division accounting classes require ACC 211 and ACC212 (Principles of Accounting I and II) as pre-requisites.
-You will not be able to enroll in the upper division classes until your NOVA student record indicates that you have completed those courses (exceptions: ACC220, 261-262).
+Most of the upper-division accounting classes require ACC 211 and ACC212 (Principles of Accounting I and II) as pre-requisites.
+You will not be able to enroll in the upper-division classes until your NOVA student record indicates that you have completed those courses (exceptions: ACC220, 261-262).